MistahBigB/Capstone/Capstone.md

 Week2:
 1/27: Users!
-1/28: Ensuring user CRUDL, display workout names/links on user page, signup page, permissions 1/29: Calendar!
+1/28: Ensuring user CRUDL, display workout names/links on user page, signup page, permissions to post/retrieve workouts 1/29: Adding workouts of any kind gives a 403.
+Delete individual exercises in a workout button.
+CODE FREEZE, MAKE A FORK 1/30: Calendar!

-    Blocks: Add exercise needs to refresh the workout list to show the recent addition -> check rerendering of state for VUE Add exercise is displaying an extra blank container when the button is pressed All users can see all workouts
+    Blocks: Add exercise needs to refresh the current workout to show the recent addition -> check rerendering of state for VUE
+            Add exercise is displaying an extra blank container when the button is pressed Would like to have new list be default on rerender Rep and weight inputs are still all linked

             Enter button for a dropdown selector?